 If you use a browser to track down your smartphone, go ahead and sign in to your Google account.
 Since you’ll usually only access this service when your device is missing, you’ll probably be logging in from a device that belongs to someone else.
 Don’t forget to log out of all your accounts when you’re done.
 If you leave yourself logged in, anyone who accesses that device later will be able to track your phone.
 It takes about a minute to download the app and start setting it up.
 Since it’s incredibly easy and user-friendly, it should honestly be your go-to for recovering your lost Android smartphone.

 Samsung offers the Find My Mobile phone locating service for Samsung users with phones like the Samsung Galaxy S10.
 Only people with a Samsung account can use this particular feature.
-Check out your settings to find the Find My Mobile option.
-Navigate to Settings > Biometrics And Security > Find My Mobile.
+Check your settings to find the Find My Mobile option.
+Navigate to Settings > Biometrics and Security > Find My Mobile.
 Once you’re there, switch the toggle on.
 From here, you also need to choose whether or not you want to enable the Remote Unlock and Send Last Locations settings.
 In the Remote Unlock setting, Samsung will record your PIN, password, or pattern, allowing you to unlock your device even if you happen to forget.
 Once this is set up, you can control your phone even remotely.
 The Send Last Location setting is an important one, as it senses when your battery is about to die and sends your last known location to Samsung’s servers.
-Samsung users also have a second option to log into Samsung’s website on any browser to trace their lost phone or tablet.
+Samsung users also have a second option to log in to Samsung’s website on any browser to trace their lost phone or tablet.

-- Surface Duo 2: Everything we know about Microsoft’s next dual-screen phone
+- Microsoft Surface Duo 2: Everything you need to know